 “Do your best to come to me soon.
 10 For Demas, in love with this present world, has deserted me and gone to Thessalonica.
 Crescens has gone to Galatia, Titus to Dalmatia."
 (2 Timothy 4:10)

 Paul’s final words to Timothy are an urgent request.
 Why?
-Because Paul urges Timothy to come to Rome quickly to see him before he dies.
+Paul urges Timothy to come to Rome quickly so that he can see him before he dies.

-1. Paul wants to spend his last hours with his beloved friend and traveling companion.
-Perhaps, Paul felt lonely and distressed because brethren were falling away from the faith to avoid persecution.
+- Paul wanted to spend his last hours with his beloved friend and traveling companion.
+Perhaps he felt lonely and distressed because brethren were falling away from the faith to avoid persecution.

 Since all of Paul’s companions had left for various reasons, it is easy to understand why Paul wants Timothy to come quickly to see him.
 Demas is the only one who deserted Paul in our context.
 That implies that Crescens and Titus left Paul to carry on the work of sharing the Gospel.